 That is the kind of parent we all want to be.
 Firm, understanding, and able to own up to our mistakes.

-From observing my parents, and from the insights I gathered from parent-friends, I pledge to master these five traits before I decide to bring a child into the world.
+From observing my parents, and from the insights I gathered from parent-friends, I pledge to master these four traits before I decide to bring a child into the world.

 The Ability to Apologize to a Child